-The girl may have simply told you that you should check out the restaurant because she really liked the experience she had when she was there last.
+The girl told you that you should check out the restaurant, having enjoyed the experience she had when she was there last.

 It is unlikely that there is a hidden meaning behind it.